-I am half-way through reading the book Googled when it struck me the thought that has become this post.
+I am half-way through reading the book Googled by Ken Auletta when it struck me the thought that has become this post.
 Reading the book you are awe-stuck on Google’s initial years, the story of how the founders acted, their extraordinary vision & brilliance, their boldness touching arrogance are all unbelievable.
 Though many of us who were over 20s when Google was founded has lived through their growth, still when you read it chronicled we realize that this is a company that was so disruptive, so unconventional, so transformational in the first years of its life itself.
 Then suddenly when I started thinking about Google in the present term (2011), I felt not so cool or exciting about them.

 The thoughts that go through my mind as I now think of Google are:

-Apple which was basically a Hardware/OS firm is now the biggest media retailer (Music, Movies) and is one of the the biggest Online Services firm from new markets that it created from nowhere (Books, Apps) – where as Google is nowhere in any of these.
+Apple which was basically a Hardware/OS firm is now the biggest media retailer (Music, Movies) and is one of the biggest Online Services firms from new markets that it created from nowhere (Books, Apps) – whereas Google is nowhere in any of these.
 I have used Android Marketplace and it pales in comparison even to Microsoft Zune/Windows Phone Marketplace and certainly not in the same league as Apple App Store in terms of technology, user experience & developer experience.
 Android is also plagued with the problem of heavy fragmentation and so far no plans from Google to address it for benefit of developers & users.

-When a company like Google which has grown exponentially every year for last ten years in terms of revenues and resources (people & infrastructure) it is natural to be having big expectations and innovations coming out every year.
+When a company like Google has grown exponentially every year for the last ten years in terms of revenues and resources (people & infrastructure) it is natural to be having big expectations and innovations coming out every year.
 In recent years, Google has come up only with Android which has become a hit.
-Google Wave was a disaster, Chrome OS is having release delays & predictions from IT pundits of being born dead, Orkut is an also run, Open Social a failed show of strength and PayPal clone Google Checkout has had few takers.
-Many of the recent announcements from Google have not got the same WorldWide PR attention like in the earlier days.
-The next wave of growth in Tech World is undoubtedly the Social & Cloud – Google is not the leader in any of this.
+Google Wave was a disaster, Chrome OS is having release delays & predictions from IT pundits of being born dead, Orkut is also run, Open Social a failed show of strength, and PayPal clone Google Checkout has had few takers.
+Many of the recent announcements from Google have not got the same WorldWide PR attention as in the earlier days.
+The next wave of growth in the Tech World is undoubtedly the Social & Cloud – Google is not the leader in any of this.

 It is not surprising to hear bad things about Google especially from Steve Ballmer and then from Carol Bartz – who both have called Google a “One Trick Pony” at various times, but I find it to be more true than ever.
 Google has been very successful in defending its turf on Search for almost 10 years now, it has been constantly improving it, it has got releases in quick successions and almost always the product turned out to be superior in technology than the competition.
-Bing! is catching up (due to Yahoo! acquisition & fairly good product) but still Google is able to maintain its lead comfortably.
+Bing! is catching up (due to Yahoo! acquisition & fairly good product) but still, Google is able to maintain its lead comfortably.
 The entry barrier in this field is phenomenal for any entrant here.

-So what will the next ten years of Google will be – that’s the billion(s) dollar question.
-One thing we can be certain is that the road ahead for the incoming CEO Larry Page from April 1st is not going to be smooth.
-All the best for Mr.Page
+So what will the next ten years of Google be – that’s the billion(s) dollar question.
+One thing we can be certain of is that the road ahead for the incoming CEO Larry Page from April 1st is not going to be smooth.
+All the best to Mr.Page.